 The North West Deanery (also known as the East Sector of the North West School of Surgery) encompasses training units in Greater Manchester, Lancashire & South Cumbria.

 The urological training programme aims to provide very high quality training in all aspects of urology.
 The initial training is in core urology.
 Later on, you'll have opportunities to gain experience and training in more specialised areas.
+All urological sub-specialities are offered within the training units.

 Training Units

-Trainees rotate every 12 months through a series of posts to acquire urological knowledge, skills and experience.
+Trainees rotate every 12 months, through a series of posts, to acquire urological knowledge, skills and experience.
 There are currently 20 NTNs in the region.

 Training Programme